So you’re visiting Fargo in winter and you’ve never been here before. Your friends probably think you’re crazy. We think you’re great.

 If there’s snow on the ground (which is pretty likely in a Fargo winter), you can rent snowshoes at Edgewood Golf Course, and M.B.
 Johnson Park, and take to the park along the river for some good tromping through the flakes.
 Added bonus: snowshoeing burns between 420 and 1000 calories per hour.

-This gourmet grilled cheese and seafood bistro is the perfect place to warm up and refuel after snowshoeing.
+This gourmet grilled cheese bistro is the perfect place to warm up and refuel after snowshoeing.
 Its cozy interior looks out onto Downtown Fargo’s main street, so you can people-watch while you eat your weight in grilled cheese goodness.

 We recommend starting with the Smoked Gouda Fondue, moving on to the Snobby Frenchman sandwich (creme de brie with caramelized apples and candied walnuts) or the BGT (bacon-Gouda-tomato), and finishing with some cheesecake.